DBAmon

 4. Download CYGWIN Software -

-Download the setup.exe program from CYGWIN.
-This will then install CYGWIN onto your DBAmon MASTER servce.
-Download the current version from cygwin.com/setup.exe to your wherever you save downloads.
+Download the setup-x86.exe program from CYGWIN .
+Note that we are intentionally going to use the 32-bit version of Cygwin, even though you may be installing Cygwin onto your DBAmon Master server that is running a 64-bit version of Windows.
+This is not a problem.
+This program is used to install CYGWIN onto your DBAmon MASTER server.
+Download the current version from cygwin.com/setup-x86.exe to your wherever you save downloads.
 We will come back to this later.

 5. Install Base CYGWIN -